Bowls England |

 Contacts and Reporting

-All safeguarding concerns must be reported to Bowls England’s Lead Safeguarding Officer for advice.
+All safeguarding concerns must be reported to Bowls England’s Safeguarding Team for advice.
 These include historic allegations and concerns relating to the current welfare/safeguarding of either adults or children in bowls, whether the issue is inside or outside of the sport.